santiment/academy/src/docs/santiment-queries/api-access/index.md

 }
 ```

-#### Request arguments definition
+#### Request Arguments Definition

 The `computeRawClickhouseQuery` accepts two arguments:

 - `query` - The SQL query to execute.
-The query must be a valid SQL query that
-  can be executed against the Clickhouse database.
-The article [Writing SQL Queries](/sanqueries/writing-sql-queries/) is a recommended read.
-  The query allows for parametrization by using named parameters.
+The query must be a valid SQL query that can be executed against the Clickhouse database.
+We recommend reading the article [Writing SQL Queries](/sanqueries/writing-sql-queries/) for more information.
+The query allows for parameterization by using named parameters.
 Each parameter has a key and a value.
-  The query contains the parameter name surrounded in double curly braces: `{{key}}`.
+The query contains the parameter name surrounded by double curly braces: `{{key}}`.

 - `parameters` - A stringified JSON object that contains the key-value pairs.
-When the SQL query
-  is executed, the `{{key}}` templates are replaced with the corresponding values from the `parameters` object.
+When the SQL query is executed, the `{{key}}` templates are replaced with the corresponding values from the `parameters` object.

-#### Result fields interpretation
+#### Result Fields Interpretation

 The result of the GraphQL query contains the result of the executed SQL query.
-The selected fields in this example are: `columns`, `columnTypes` and `rows`.
+The selected fields in this example are: `columns`, `columnTypes`, and `rows`.

 The meaning of the fields is:

 - `columns` is a list of the column names in the result.
-The order of the columns
-  is specified in the SQL query itself.
-The name of the column is the name of the column
-  in the database table or the alias specified with the `AS` keyword.
-If an aggregation
-  function is used, it is highly recommended to specify the alias for the column, otherwise
-  the name of the column will be the expression itself.
+The order of the columns is specified in the SQL query itself.
+The name of the column is the name of the column in the database table or the alias specified with the `AS` keyword.
+If an aggregation function is used, it is highly recommended to specify the alias for the column; otherwise, the name of the column will be the expression itself.

 - `columnTypes` is a list of the types of the columns in the result.
-The order of the
-- types is the same as in the `columns` field.
+The order of the types is the same as in the `columns` field.
 The types are the raw Clickhouse type.
-  Example types are `UInt64`, `Date`, `Float64`, `DateTime`, `String`, etc. These type are mapped
-  to JSON types as JSON has a limited number of types.
-All integer and float types are
-  mapped to the JSON number type but with specified meaning (size, type and sign of the number).
-  A lot of the other types are transpored as JSON string - `String`, `Date`, `DateTime` and others
-  are JSON strings with specified meaning.
+Example types are `UInt64`, `Date`, `Float64`, `DateTime`, `String`, etc. These types are mapped to JSON types, as JSON has a limited number of types.
+All integer and float types are mapped to the JSON number type but with specified meaning (size, type, and sign of the number).
+Many other types are transported as JSON strings - `String`, `Date`, `DateTime`, and others are JSON strings with specified meaning.

-- `rows` is a list of lists, each inner list is a row in the result.
-The order of the
-  rows is the same as in the result of the SQL query.
-The order of the columns in the
-  inner list is the same as in the `columns` field.
+- `rows` is a list of lists, where each inner list is a row in the result.
+The order of the rows is the same as in the result of the SQL query.
+The order of the columns in the inner list is the same as in the `columns` field.

-### Using the Python library
+### Using the Python Library

-The [sanpy](https://github.com/santiment/sanpy) provides the `execute_sql` function, which
-interacts with the above described `computeRawClickhouseQuery` API.
-The function accepts two
-named parameters - `query` and `parameters`, runs the query and returns the result as a Pandas DataFrame.
+The [sanpy](https://github.com/santiment/sanpy) library provides the `execute_sql` function, which interacts with the previously described `computeRawClickhouseQuery` API.
+The function accepts two named parameters - `query` and `parameters`, runs the query, and returns the result as a Pandas DataFrame.

 #### Request Example